handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 ## Options
 ```
-Context menus will be prefixed with used version, either Fast Script Reload or Live Script Reload
+Context menus will be prefixed with used version, either Fast Script Reload or Live Script Reload.
 ```

 You can access Welcome Screen / Options via 'Window -> Fast/Live Script Reload -> Start Screen' - it contains useful information as well as options.